 As a whole, they provide federal agencies and their supply chain with minimum acceptable information security standards for managing sensitive government data.

-Any federal agency who engages with third-parties and any nonfederal system or organization who is used by a federal agencies.
+Generally, any federal agency that engages with third parties, and any nonfederal system or organization used by a federal agency, must comply if they process, store, or transmit Controlled Unclassified Information (CUI).

 You can use this free NIST 800-171 questionnaire template to assess each vendor's alignment with NIST 800-171 principles.